-To some people it matters, to others not so much.
-Yet you read about it in trailer descriptions and axle descriptions a lot.
-So, what are the trade-offs with a low trailer deck height?
+To some people a low trailer deck height really matters, to others not so much.
+Yet you read about it in trailer descriptions a lot.
+So, what are the trade-offs for a low deck?
+And how do you achieve it?
+Is it even worth it?

 First, Advantages of a Low Trailer Deck Height